 In 2018, a paper from Beckley/Imperial on psilocybin therapy for treatment-resistant depression revealed that a well-planned playlist can serve as a therapeutic guide, leading the patient gently through emotional experiences and toward a beneficial outcome.

 That’s right, it’s probably not ideal to just pop on a few trippy songs.
 Turn’s out there’s specific music to listen to when high.
+They are considered to be the best songs for tripping according to experts.

 “Crucially, the nature of the music experience was significantly predictive of reductions in depression one week after psilocybin, whereas general drug intensity was not”, the study says.